-- Exercise, laughing

 - Stress

 - Cold air, change in the weather

 - Chemicals, glue, paint, aerosols

-- Fumes and cigarette
+- Fumes and cigarette smoke

+- Pollution.

+- Occasionally:

-- Certain foods - Some drugs e.g. Aspirin, Ibuprofen
+- Certain foods

+- Some drugs e.g. Aspirin, Ibuprofen.

 Treatment

 In the majority of cases asthma can be controlled with the appropriate medication and the correct use of inhalers and devices.
 There are two main types of inhalers.